HonghaoLYU/HonghaoLYU.github.io/index.md

 ### Bio:
-I am currently pursuing the Ph.D. degree in mechatronic engineering with the School of Mechanical Engineering, Zhejiang University, Hangzhou, China, and also a joint Ph.D. with the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden, under the financial support from China Scholarship Council.
+I am currently a Ph.D. student, majoring in mechatronic engineering with the School of Mechanical Engineering, Zhejiang University, Hangzhou, China, and also a joint Ph.D. with the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden, under the financial support from China Scholarship Council.
-I developed dual-arm robotic teleoperation systems based on the motion capture techniques.
+I developed the dual-arm robotic teleoperation systems based on the motion capture techniques.
 And I am also working on mobile robotics, multi-robot coordination, and DDS-based functional safety, as an Intern Ph.D. student with the ABB Corporate Research Center Sweden.
 My research interests include dual-arm robotic teleoperation, human–robot intelligent interface, and safe interaction.